Capitol Place

 The public remarks directly indicate VA financing is accepted.
 I searched for phrases like VA approved, VA financing, and VA loans accepted, and found an explicit match.
 This is strong public-remarks evidence for VA eligibility.

-I searched the listings for HOA insurance language such as 'fully insured' or 'walls-in coverage' and found no such wording.
-The remarks focus on amenities and renovations, not insurance coverage details.
-This feature cannot be confirmed from the provided text.
+I searched the listings for HOA insurance language such as fully insured or walls-in coverage and found no such wording.
+The remarks describe the building and unit features, but do not address insurance coverage at all.

 Fire sprinkler coverage is strongly supported for Capitol Place.
 Across the provided remarks, at least one listing explicitly states 'Newer project containing Sprinklers!' and the current MLS data shows FIRSPR in 17/20 listings.
 The consistency suggests this is a real building feature rather than a copied checkbox.